datalev001/Kmeans-Market-Basket/README.md

-# Kmeans-Market-Basket
-Development of a Hierarchical K-Means Clustering Recommender System Informed by Market Basket Analysis
+# Development of a Hierarchical K-Means Clustering Recommender System Informed by Market Basket Analysis

 Leveraging Word2Vec and Market Basket Segmentation to Enhance Personalized Recommendation Algorithms